Martinshs/multiclass_UAT/README.md

 # Neural Network Classification Without Training

-In this repository, we present code that can solve any binary classification problem using a deep neural network of the multilayer perceptron (MLP) type, without the need to solve any optimization problem.
+In this repository, we present code that can solve any binary classification problem using a deep neural network of the multilayer perceptron (MLP) type without the need to solve any optimization problem.

 # Description